iamharshitjoshi/iamharshitjoshi/README.md

 -
 - 🌱 I’m currently learning react and Javascript.
 -
-- 👯 I’m looking to collaborate on  company for a development and programming related stuff.
+- 👯 I’m want to collaborate any company for a development and programming related stuff.
 -
 - 📫 How to reach me: harshitjoshi9917@gmail.com
 -